Somewhere—Something began with a question I couldn't leave alone:

-How do the spaces we inhabit—physical, digital, imagined—shape who we are, and who we become?
+How do the spaces we inhabit — physical, digital, imagined — shape who we are?

-For over a decade, I practised as a registered architect, crafting award-winning projects with several influential design practices.
-The work was driven by precision, care, and the kind of detail most people wouldn’t normally notice.
+For over a decade, I practised as a registered architect.
+The work was driven by precision, care, and the kind of detail most people wouldn't normally notice.

-Somewhere between deadlines, site visits, and drawings that stretched late into the night, I became preoccupied with a quieter question.
-What stayed with me weren’t the drawings or the buildings, but the stories they carried—Form as feeling.
+What stayed with me weren't the drawings or the buildings, but the stories they carried.
+Form as feeling.
 Structure as narrative.
-Aesthetic choices as quiet declarations of identity.

 Experience